 These are the web designers and web developers that have had the biggest influence on my web design work.
 They are all brilliant and inspiring people who have shared their knowledge, tools, and tricks of trade.

-In 2012 Trent Walton published the article Fluid Type which made a very big impression on me.
-I think this article represented a bit of a paradigm shift when the web first started to catch on towards becoming more truly ‘graphically designed’.
-These days it’s hard to remember the era when website text was always small and hard to read and when websites tended to have the same generic layouts and styles using system fonts only.
+In 2012 Trent Walton published the article Fluid Type, which I can honestly say rocked my world at the time, and forced me to reconsider everything I thought I knew about web design until that point.
+I think this article reflected the beginning of a general paradigm shift in web design, when the web first started becoming more truly ‘graphically designed’, similar say to graphic and layout design in existing print based media.
+These days it’s hard to remember the era when website text was always small and hard to read and when websites tended to have the same generic layouts and styles, using system fonts only.
 I think that Trent also kicked things off with his projects like Lost World Fairs.
-We take this for granted now but at the time these were very cool early demonstrations of what had just become possible with web fonts and CSS.
+We take this for granted now but at the time these were very cool early demonstrations of what had just become possible with web fonts, CSS, and responsive website layouts.

 It is relatively recently that Jon Yablonski’s work, particularly his sites Laws of UX and Human by Design have made a big impression on the web, and to me Jon Yablonski is a master of his craft.
 These sites are also brilliant sources of information for anyone interested in web, UI and UX design.
 I really appreciate the subtleties of Jon’s work, his approach to optimisation, colour and layout, his code, and his application of the very same UI principles that he writes about.